IsaacHog/portfolio/odds_notifier_kambi_bet365/README.md

 # Portfolio - Odds Screen

-A project for scraping odds (specifically bookings in the top 5 soccer leagues) from different sportsbooks.
-Finalized December 2023.
+A project for scraping odds (specifically team and total shots in the top 5 soccer leagues) from 2 dfferent sportsbooks.
+Finalized February 2024.

 ## File Structure